The Future of College Sports: Examining Legal Issues Today for the Leadership of College Sports Tomorrow

 Is our system working to protect the natural environment?
 Isn’t it time to find one that does?

 Host Thomas Linzey, an environmental lawyer with the Center for Democratic and Environmental Rights, for a presentation and discussion around a new movement for environmental protection: one that recognizes enforceable legal rights for nature and ecosystems.
-Click here to register for the zoom meeting.

 Environmental Studies Department